anrbn/GATOR/README.md

 After an issue is resolved, it will be closed.
 You can still view closed issues for reference by clicking on the Closed tab on the Issues page.

 # Contributing
 I warmly welcome and appreciate contributions from the community!
-If you're interested in contributing, feel free to submit a pull request (PR) with any new modules or features you'd like to add.
+If you're interested in contributing on any existing or new modules, feel free to submit a pull request (PR) with any new/existing modules or features you'd like to add.

 Once you've submitted a PR, I'll review it as soon as I can.
 I might request some changes or improvements before merging your PR.
 Your contributions play a crucial role in making the tool better, and I'm excited to see what you'll bring to the project!